Detoxification

-Upon entering Waypoint Recovery Center, each client undergoes a medical exam that provides a detailed look at the person’ usage history.
-In many cases, detox will be recommended before entering the main recovery program as a way to help rid the body of toxic substances.
+Upon entering Waypoint Recovery Center, each client undergoes a medical exam that provides a detailed look at the person’s usage history.
+In many cases, detox will be recommended before entering the main recovery program to help rid the body of toxic substances.

-The length of detoxification and medications required to safely detox depends upon a number of factors, such as length of usage, most recent use, and what type of substance is used.
+The length of detoxification and medications required to safely detox depends upon several factors, such as length of usage, most recent use, and what type of substance is used.
 Detox typically lasts up to 10 days.
 This is followed by residential treatment, family services, and outpatient therapies.
-Waypoint does offer a detox-only program for those who do not feel they can commit to longer term treatment.
+Waypoint does offer a detox-only program for those who do not feel they can commit to longer-term treatment.

-Our medical detox facility offers personalized care with medically-assisted detox for alcohol, opiates, and benzodiazepines.
+Our South Carolina Addiction Detox Program offers personalized care with medically assisted detox for alcohol, opiates, and benzodiazepines.
 Waypoint can also assist in helping an individual safely detox off Methadone within certain levels.

 When a person enters Waypoint Recovery Center for substance use disorder treatment, the first order of business is a thorough medical examination and nursing assessment.
 That exam includes a detailed look at the person’s usage history—how long they have been using drugs or alcohol, at what levels, and how recently.
 In many cases, our recommendation will be that the individual go through our medically supervised detoxification program before entering the primary recovery program.
 Doing so increases the likelihood that treatment will lead to lasting sobriety.